puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

     # puppet facts --debug

-One example of when this might happen is in cases where a fact returns invalid characters.
+One example of when this can happen is in cases where a fact returns invalid characters.
-Let say you used a hyphen instead of an equals sign in your script `test.sh`:
+For example if you used a hyphen instead of an equals sign in your script `test.sh`:

     #!/bin/bash

     echo "key1-value1"

-Running `puppet facts --debug` should yield a useful message:
+Running `puppet facts --debug` yields a useful message:

     ...
     Debug: Facter: resolving facts from executable file "/tmp/test.sh".